ioanmo226/chatgpt-web-application/readme.md

 - Type in the input field and press enter or click on the send button to make a request to the OpenAI API
 - Use control+enter to add line breaks in the input field
 - Responses are displayed in the chat-like format on top of the page
-- Code Blocks are detected and displayed in the Code Viewer

 ## Screenshot
 ![Demo image](/client/assets/img/demo.png)